Zombie Holocaust: Production

+Zombie Holocaust was shot on-location in Latina, Lazio, Italy and New York City, with studio interiors shot at De Paolis Studios in Rome.
+The film reused several cast, crew, and locations from Lucio Fulci's Zombi 2, released the year prior and also produced by Gianfranco Couyoumdjian and Fabrizio De Angelis.
+Parts of Nico Fidenco's score were recycled from his music for Emanuelle and the Last Cannibals.

 Release

-The film was released in Italy in 1980 and grossed a total of 300 million Italian lira.
+Zombi Holocaust was distributed in by Flora Film in Turin, Italy on April 10, 1980.
+It grossed a total of 300 million Italian lira.

+Original U.S. release

 It was released in the United States in 1982 in modified form, under the title Doctor Butcher M.D.
 The Doctor Butcher cut has a runtime of 82 minutes, while the original Zombie Holocaust cut is 89 minutes.
 The Doctor Butcher cut features a new prologue which consists of footage from an unreleased film shot by director Roy Frumkes, intercut with footage of the zombies from the film and footage of a swinging sign outside a building that says "Doctor Butcher M.D."
-This cut also features a new soundtrack.
+This cut also features a new soundtrack replacing the original score by Nico Fidenco.

 In addition to the title Zombie Holocaust, the film has since been released under various other English titles, including Island of the Last Zombies, Queen of the Cannibals and Zombie 3.

 Home media

 The Doctor Butcher M.D. version of the film was originally released on home video by Wizard Films on VHS.
 When the film was released on DVD in 2002, Shriek Show released the film under its original form as Zombie Holocaust.
 The US film's prologue and the Doctor Butcher M.D. trailer would be included as extras on the DVD.
 The film was made available both separately and in a triple feature package.
 The Zombie Pack Vol. 2 contains Zombie Holocaust, Burial Ground: The Nights of Terror and Flesheater.

 Shriek Show released the film on Blu-ray for the first time in the U.S. on June 28, 2011, with 88 Films giving the film its UK Blu-ray debut in 2015.

 In 2016, Severin Films issued a deluxe edition two-disc Blu-ray that included both Zombie Holocaust and Doctor Butcher M.D., as well as a multitude of bonus features.
 The first 5,000 copies of this edition also included a replica of the "barf bag" given out at some original screenings of Doctor Butcher M.D.
 Severin later released both cuts of the film on Ultra HD Blu-ray.